Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 5. The Berkshires, Massachusetts, USA

-The Berkshires offer a quieter, more understated approach to wellness—one rooted in nature, creativity, and seasonal rhythms.
-Rolling hills, forests, and lakes provide the perfect backdrop for reflection and rest.
+The Berkshires offer a quieter, simpler approach to wellness, based on nature, creativity, and the changing seasons.
+The rolling hills, forests, and lakes are perfect for reflection and rest.

 Outdoor immersion is central to the experience, with hiking trails, forest bathing, and lakeside moments encouraging mindfulness and grounding.
 Retreats in the area often combine meditation, reflexology, nutrition coaching, and gentle movement practices.